 List of Michelin restaurants in Malta

-Malta has so far been included in the 2020 and 2021 Michelin guide.
-In those two years, the island has snagged five Michelin stars and a total of 31 mentions.
+Malta has so far been included in the 2020, 2021 and 2022 Michelin guides.
+In those three years, the island has snagged five Michelin stars and a total of 31 mentions.
 Here you can find a full list of the current Michelin stars, bib gourmands, and plates of Malta restaurants.

 Michelin star (5 Restaurants)

 Malta currently has five 1-Starred Michelin restaurants.
 Three restaurants were awarded a star in the 2020 guide and two more additions were added in 2021.
 The 2020 stars were kept in 2021 and 2022 too, but no restaurant has been awarded more than one star.
 Notably, three out of the five Michelin starred restaurants are located in Valletta.

 Bahia, Lija (2021)

 Bahia is a chic bistro located in an old Maltese townhouse.
 After five years of being located in Lija and receiving a Michelin star, the restaurant will move to Corinthia Palace in Attard at the end of 2021.
 The restaurant offers an a la carte menu and some tasting menus, with all dishes offering seasonal ingredients and flavours.
 In addition to a selection of meat and seafood at fair prices, Bahia offers a full vegan menu and options for a vegan tasting menu.
 The regular tasting menu is 7 courses for €80 per person.